 I always lay out the expectations of exams very clearly to my own students (especially those transitioning from P6 to Sec 1, or Sec 2 to Sec 3).
 I even teach ‘O’ Level English writing skills to my Normal (Technical) students (for those who are ready for it).
 They can handle it, because they know what criteria to satisfy.

 Of course, learning the right techniques for a subject is also important, which brings me to my next point…

 Studying for an exam is all about practice and revising previously-learned information.
 However, as we move up the education ladder, our workload goes from this:

 Students who do well in primary school can end up struggling in secondary school (especially those with learning difficulties).
 The skills and information needed to progress to the next level can very quickly become overwhelming.

-There are myriad techniques that can help one learn better.
-The ‘PEEL’ approach, for instance, helps students to express their thoughts in a critical way.
-Likewise, mind mapping and concept mapping are taught to help one consolidate ideas in a structured, organised way.
+- Mind mapping and concept mapping are taught to help one consolidate ideas in a structured, organised way.

 Make full use of these techniques.
 If your child’s unsure of how to use them, have him or her ask an expert (e.g. their teacher) for help.